seyyah/lv_projects/README.md

 Cheap development board with 240x320 TFT, Resistive touch pad, 180 MHz MCU with 256kB RAM + 64 MBit SDRAM and GPU.
 The CubeMX drivers are used to initilaize the peripheries.
 In *hal_stm_lvgl/tft/tft.h* you can enable/disable external frame buffer placement and GPU usage.

+### stm32f469_discovery_no_os
+STM development board with 800x480 TFT and MIPI DSI interface, capacitive touch screen, 180 MHz MCU with 324kB RAM + 128 MBit SDRAM and GPU.
+The CubeMX drivers are used to initilaize the peripheries.
+In *hal_stm_lvgl/tft/tft.h* you can enable/disable external frame buffer placement and GPU usage.

 ### stm32f746_discovery_no_os
 STM development board with 480x272 TFT, Capacitive touch pad, 216 MHz MCU with 320kB RAM + 64 MBit SDRAM and GPU.
 The CubeMX drivers are used to initilaize the peripheries.
 Solution uses frame buffer placed in the external SRAM memory.
 GPU is configurable over USE_LV_GPU define.